Let's save our cities before it's too late.

 It doesn’t have to be this way.
 There are changes we can make to improve the way we live in cities, to improve our health and to improve our environment.

 Just look at Copenhagen for example.
 It is regularly cited as one of the happiest and healthiest cities in the world and enjoys high levels of productivity and employment contentment.
-It’s a shining example of how urban design, with strong bicycle culture and green spaces, can transform attitudes and wellbeing.
+It’s a shining example of how urban design, with strong bicycle culture and green spaces, can transform attitudes and well-being.

 If they can do this, so can we.
 We’ve spent billions on HS2 and where has that got us?
 Perhaps we should have been investing in turning our cities into places that encourage healthy movement.
 Cycling, running, walking – these are some of the activities which supercharge our well-being, not damage it.

 This is a subject close to my heart.
-Thanks to Brompton Bicycle, I’ve travelled the world, living and breathing urban cycling.
+Thanks to Brompton Bicycle, I’ve traveled the world, living and breathing urban cycling.
 I’ve seen examples of environments which work and I’ve spent plenty of time in those that don’t.
 I strongly believe a more active lifestyle can start to combat some of the biggest issues that plague our modern cities.
 I’m not alone in this belief, but I am in a minority, and this also needs to change.

-If we investigate the way we organise and move around our cities, we can start to find even more solutions.
+If we investigate the way we organize and move around our cities, we can start to find even more solutions.
 That’s why we’ve spoken to some of the world’s leading urban experts to explore how clever urban planning and smart technologies can impact our environments for the better.
 We’ve heard many brilliant solutions which could transform the way we live.

 We’ve brought these together in our Campaign for Movement because at Brompton we believe there is a solution and we want everyone to be part of it.
 We see this campaign as a rallying cry to everybody to act now, before it’s too late.

-If we work together, we can become a catalyst for change – starting in our home city of London; creating healthier, happier cities that enable citizens, rather than hold them back.
+If we work together, we can become a catalyst for change – starting in our home city of London; creating healthier, happier cities that enable citizens, rather than hold them back."

 Find out more about our Campaign for Movement here.